stryku/HideMeFatty/README.md

 ### Hiding
 ####Step 1
 In this step you must select partition from list.
-In combobox will be partitions with walid FAT32 filesystem.
+In combobox will be partitions with valid FAT32 file system.

 ####Step 2
 Next you must select files on partition after which you want to hide your files.
 Below the table you can see amount of free space where you can hide files.
-Total size of files + metadata can not be higher then that value.
+Total size of files + metadata can not be higher than that value.

 ####Step 3
 Here just select files you want to hide.
 Again, below the table you can see total size to hide (size of files + size of metada).